 You can augment these capabilities by also providing live chat options.
 In addition to providing a more personal touch to the activity, chat options generate opportunities for consultative selling.

 These five best practices can help you provide consistent customer experiences.
-It’s what today’s customer demand and expect.
+It’s what today’s customers demand and expects.
 Customers today won’t settle for anything less than your best.

-To create consistent experiences, you must not only develop a customer-centric mindset, you must also have the capabilities to deliver the right message to the right customer at the right time using his or her preferred channel.
+To create consistent experiences, you must not only develop a customer-centric mindset, but you must also have the capabilities to deliver the right message to the right customer at the right time using his or her preferred channel Outsource customer service and boost your customer satisfaction to the next level.

 Anything less leaves you vulnerable.